 To get more experience in command-line operations, try some of these tasks:

 Also, see the advanced script for more options, when training from the command line.

-Each time a neural network is trained, can result in a different solution due to different initial weight and bias values and different divisions of data into training, validation, and test sets.
+Each time a neural network is trained can result in a different solution due to random initial weight and bias values and different divisions of data into training, validation, and test sets.
 As a result, different neural networks trained on the same problem can give different outputs for the same input.
 To ensure that a neural network of good accuracy has been found, retrain several times.